organhouse/static-site/_posts/2020-04-06-polyamorous-people-of-color.md

 &nbsp;

 <span style="font-weight: 400;">* Most people who spoke to us chose to remain anonymous.
 I’ve assigned them fake names, indicated by an * and they/them pronouns. </span>

+This article was coordinated, co-authored, edited, and published by OH's Diversity &amp; Inclusivity lead, Ivy Summer.